cs4804-24c/a2-DataVis-5Ways/README.md

 ![Flourish](img/flourish.png)

 # D3
-Personally I had the most trouble with d3 since it is something I needed to work through (found in the d3 folder)
+Personally I had the most trouble with d3 since it is something I needed to work through the mechanics.
+I would personally not use d3 since there is too many manual features that I would have to add and not have the luxuary to autopoulate.
+But this is a good platform for specific feature manuplation.
+For the data manuiplation I wrote a single line of code so that it would ignore and not mess withe the graph.
+Of all the methods this was the most time consuming and it was difficult to understand was could be the errors.
+(found in the d3 folder)
 ![d3](img/d3.png)